 First, find and sign up with a stock broker.
 For most people who just want to trade shares, the best bet is to sign up with a discount online broker that offers free brokerage (the cost of the transaction to buy or sell a share) AND one who does not have any account keeping fees.
-There are lots of brokers out there but the one I use and recommend is TD Ameritrade.
+There are lots of brokers out there but the one I use and recommend is this top broker, because of its low costs and ability to do crypto training.

 Finding the right one is a matter of visiting the sites to get a feel for the user interface (most sites have free demo’s).
 Pay attention to the fee structure and how it works with your trading style.
 Another point to note is that when you sign up for an online account you will also have to have to fund your brokerage/trading account.
 You should do this electronically via your normal savings/checking account.